Preparing For a Face-To-Face Interview

 iv.
 Competitive Analysis – highlighting their products in comparison to their competitors

-3. Preparation – Most candidates who are interviewing for this position have spent between 3-4 hours researching the company, its products, company history, and competitors.
+3. Preparation – Most candidates who are participating in the face-to-face interview have spent between 3-4 hours researching the company, its products, company history, and competitors.
 Additionally, most have made outside inquiries to learn more about the reputation of the company and their people.
 Have some good questions prepared and expect to be asked a series of questions about your background and objectives.
 See below for some examples.
 Prepare examples that show you meet their requirements.
 Whenever possible use real-life specific examples to illustrate your relevant skills and experience in action (problems solved, innovations, built/re-built relationships, identified opportunities, generated business, greater efficiency).
 A word of caution: be careful not to get bogged down in providing too much detail.
 Pare responses to the minimum, usually 2-3 sentences.
 They will ask for more information if they need it.
 Now more than ever, hiring managers want to know how you would go about driving revenue for their company.
 Remember, deep down, they want to know how you can help them achieve their goals.
 Help them see how you can!